gada1982/CarND-Advanced-Lane-Lines/README.md

 - README.md - Explains the structure of the software and the approach to solve the problem

 # 3. Camera Calibration
+When a camera takes pictures in the real world (3D) it transforms the images to 2D.
+This transformation is not perfect.
+The quality may very (quality of camera, lenses, area within the image, ...) but there is always distortion.
+Disturbed images would produce a wrong localization of the vehilce in this project.

+There are different types of distortion like radial distortion or tangential distortion.

+To get undistorted images, first Correction Coefficients have to be calculated.

+To do this we use a set of chessboard images (provided by Udacity), which are taken with the same camera as in the car.
+This images from different views are analysed and the corners are marked.

+TODO Insert Image with chessboard corners marked

-The code for the code is in the first code cell of the iPyhton notebook P4.jpynb.
+The code for the code is in the second code cell of the iPyhton notebook P4.jpynb.

 - Prepare "object points", which will be the (x, y, z) coordinates of the chessboard corners.
 It is assumed the chessboard is fixed on (x, y) plane at z=0, such that the object points are the same for each calibration image.
 TODO more